davidecavestro/123table/README.md

 _123table_ is a containerized command line tool that makes it easy to load rows into a database table.

-_123table_ reads the rows from a db table **or from a CSV** (using a JDBC driver) and inserts them into a table in any JDBC compatible database.
+_123table_ reads the rows from a CSV file or db table and inserts them into a table for any JDBC-compliant database.

 ![Duckdb example](/public/assets/123table_duckdb.png)